 There’s nothing more Danish than burning candles.
 Denmark is known for burning more candles per head than any other European country and they burn approximately 6kg of candles each.
 Not just any candles, though.

 Danes are very fierce about candles being strictly non-scented.
-Authenticity is key in Denmark, and it tallies well with their title of consuming the most organic food in Europe.
+Authenticity is key in Denmark, and it tallies well with the country’s title of consuming the most organic food in Europe.

 The Danish word for candle is a bit of a giveaway when it comes to their obsession – levende lys.
 It means “living light” and that’s pretty much what it is.
 Candles flicker all times of the year in Denmark, but especially in the fall and winter.